ReneHezser/bicep-registry-modules/avm/res/digital-twins/digital-twins-instance/endpoint--service-bus/README.md

   ]
   ```

+### Parameter: `deadLetterSecret`

+Dead letter storage secret for key-based authentication.
+Will be obfuscated during read.

+- Required: No
+- Type: securestring
+- Default: `''`

+### Parameter: `deadLetterUri`

+Dead letter storage URL for identity-based authentication.

+- Required: No
+- Type: string
+- Default: `''`

+### Parameter: `endpointUri`

+The URL of the ServiceBus namespace for identity-based authentication.
+It must include the protocol 'sb://' (e.g. sb://xyz.servicebus.windows.net).

+- Required: No
+- Type: string
+- Default: `''`

+### Parameter: `entityPath`

+The ServiceBus Topic name for identity-based authentication.

+- Required: No
+- Type: string
+- Default: `''`

 ### Parameter: `managedIdentities`

 The managed identity definition for this resource.
-Only one type of identity is supported: system-assigned or user-assigned, but not both.

-- Required: No
+- Required: Yes
 - Type: object

 **Optional parameters**